-- The average cost of college has more-than doubled in the 21st century, with an annual growth rate of 7.1%.
+- The average cost of college has more than doubled in the 21st century; the compound annual growth rate (CAGR) of tuition is 4.11%.

-- The average in-state student attending a public 4-year institution spends $25,707 for one academic year.
+- The average in-state student attending a public 4-year institution and living on-campus spends $27,146 for one academic year.

-- The average private, nonprofit university student spends a total of $54,501 per academic year, $37,641 of it on tuition and fees.
+- The average private, nonprofit university student spends $58,628 per academic year living on campus, $38,768 of it on tuition and fees.

-- Considering student loan interest and loss of income, the ultimate cost of a bachelor’s degree can exceed $500,000.
+- Considering student loan interest and loss of income, investing in a bachelor’s degree can ultimately cost in excess of $500,000.

 *In this context, college refers to any 4-year postsecondary institution that offers an undergraduate degree program; this is the average cost to first-time, full-time undergraduates.